-Today “CBS This Morning” launches a brand new collection called “The Price You Pay.”
-It looks at who is getting wealthy even as so many Americans fall at the back of.
+Today “CBS This Morning” launches a new collection called “The Price You Pay.”
+It looks at who is getting wealthy even as so many Americans fall behind.
 The price of a university is a fee.
 It is alleged to be funding.
-By 2020, an expected sixty-five % of jobs are anticipated to require at least some university training.
-But that training has in no way been extra pricey, with the common fee of attending a public university up tenfold due to 1965.
-There become a time whilst university turned into a pretty bare-bones revel in – study room buildings, fraternity houses and dorms, and administrative places of work.
+By 2020, sixty-five % of jobs will require at least some university training.
+However, that training has not been extra pricey, with the common fee of attending a public university up tenfold since 1965.
+There became a time when university turned into a pretty bare-bones revel in – study room buildings, fraternity houses and dorms, and administrative places of work.
 But in recent times?
 Students at Louisiana State University can now experience a 500-foot “lazy river” that spells out LSU.
 And there’s a paid lifeguard on obligation.

 I pay for this,” the lifeguard, a pupil, said.
 “It’s in my prices.

-Lavish perks are actually common at predominant faculties, part of a national “fingers race” in facilities from fancier dorms to connoisseur food to rec centers that resemble water parks.
+Lavish perks are common at predominant faculties, part of a national “fingers race” in facilities from fancier dorms to connoisseur food to rec centers resembling water parks.
 Economists tell us it is all proof of a damaged system.
 As states have cut investment for better schooling, few universities have cut their ambition.
-Instead, they may be competing to amplify enrollment and recruit greater out-of-nation and worldwide college students, who typically pay plenty greater for identical training.
+Instead, they may compete to amplify enrollment and recruit greater out-of-nation and worldwide college students, who typically pay much more for identical training.

-And as a result, at huge nation universities all around the united states of America, it could get more difficult to locate college students from the nation truly.
-At Penn State, “CBS This Morning” co-host Tony Dokoupil asked some students on campus how many have been from Pennsylvania.
+As a result, at huge national universities all around the United States of America, it could become more difficult to locate college students from the nation.
+At Penn State, “CBS This Morning” co-host Tony Dokoupil asked some students on campus how many had been from Pennsylvania.
 He found one.
 Others were from California, China, Long Island, Houston, Los Angeles, and Rome.

-So what are colleges doing with all of your more money?
+So what are colleges doing with all of your money?
 Some of it is going to coaching, of course.
-However, most does not.
-At LSU, while college students experience the brand new lazy river, some of the instructional facilities are showing their age.
+However, most do not.
+At LSU, some instructional facilities show their age while college students experience the -new lazy river.
 LSU senior and Student Senate Speaker Pro Tempore Catherine McKinney took Dokoupil on a tour of what she stated are her school’s questionable priorities.
-Dokoupil requested her, “The library is the focal point of the quad, but might you assert it is the focus of college funding?””
+Dokoupil told her, “The library is the focal point of the quad, but might you assert it is the focus of college funding?”

 “We have a lazy river.
 So, maybe I need to pass relax,” McKinney said, laughing.

 Louisiana State and Penn State declined CBS News’ requests for an interview.
-But the president of any other essential public college did agree to talk approximately why college has become so luxurious.
+However, the president of any other essential public college did agree to discuss why college has become so luxurious.

-Dr. Renu Khator is the president and chancellor of the University of Houston, in which tuition and expenses are greater than 5 times better than they were simply a couple of long times ago.
-She’s additionally one of the maximum-paid university presidents within the united states of America, a set whose salaries have grown along with the price of attendance.
+Dr. Renu Khator is the president and chancellor of the University of Houston, where tuition and expenses are more than five times better than they were a couple of years ago.
+She’s additionally one of the highest-paid university presidents in the United States of America, whose salaries have grown along with the cost of attendance.

 Dokoupil asked, “What makes this topic so tough?”

-“Because there are not any desirable solutions and no precise answers right now,” Khator answered.
+“Because there are no desirable solutions and no precise answers right now,” Khator answered.

-“Why couldn’t you leave the classrooms a bit old and keep the offerings a bit scaled again and just maintain tuition and fees and room and board down?”
+“Why couldn’t you leave the classrooms a bit old, keep the offerings a bit scaled again, and just maintain tuition and fees and room and board down?”

 “Tony, you’re telling me, ‘Don’t be formidable for the sake of your students’?
 ‘Don’t be ambitious about them graduating’?
 ‘Don’t be ambitious about them gaining knowledge of’?
-Why am I college president then?”
+Why am I college president, then?”
 Khator said.
 “I am useless-targeted on a scholar’s success.
-We examine, holistically, what students want and what extra we will do for them.
-Because on the quit of the day, we want greater graduates, more college graduates.”“
+We holistically examine what students want and what extra we will do for them.
+Because at the quit of the day, we want greater graduates, more college graduates.”